RENEE MONTAGNE, Host:

 NPR's Zoe Chace went looking for people who are hiring and may have found the best job market in the country.

 ZOE CHACE: Its opposite day, where undergrads have their pick of jobs and companies are desperate to hire.
 Take Microsoft, Ederlyn Lacson was an intern there last summer.

-Ms. EDERLYN LACSON (Senior, University of Maryland): Last year, they had a private screening of Cirque du Soleil for the interns.
+EDERLYN LACSON: Last year, they had a private screening of Cirque du Soleil for the interns.